 Emergency Medical Services

 Park Ridge is proud of the level of Emergency Medical Services (EMS) it provides.
-The department operates three state-of-the-art Advanced Life Support (ALS) ambulances (two operate 24-7 and one is in reserve).
-Both of its front line engines are equipped with complete Advanced Life Support medical equipment.
+The Fire Department operates three state-of-the-art Advanced Life Support (ALS) ambulances (two operate 24-7 and one is in reserve).
+Also, both of its front line fire vehicles are equipped with complete Advanced Life Support medical equipment.

-These engines respond with a minimum of one paramedic.
-The department has more than forty licensed paramedics.
 Approximately 65 % of all EMS calls require some form of Advanced Life Support services.
-The City maintains a highly trained staff, providing medics with monthly training administered by a nurse educator from the EMS system and requiring 30 hours of continuing education each year, re-certification in CPR, and attendance in classes to enhance their skills and knowledge when offered.
+The City maintains a highly trained staff, providing its paramedics with monthly training administered by a nurse educator from the EMS system and requiring 30 hours of continuing education each year, re-certification in CPR, and attendance at classes to enhance their skills and knowledge when offered.

-Park Ridge Fire Department's EMS Division is operated under the guidance of the St. Francis Emergency Medical Services System and is licensed by the Illinois Department of Public Health.
+Park Ridge Fire Department's EMS Division is operated under the guidance of the Advocate Lutheran General Hospital Emergency Medical Services System and is licensed by the Illinois Department of Public Health.